sutta » kn » thag » Theragāthā 14.2

 Dummedhehi pasaṁsā ca,

-There’s praise by fools,
+There’s praise by simpletons,

 viññūhi garahā ca yā;